uxillary/reddi/README.md

 devvit deploy
 ```

+### Create an Interactive Post

+Once deployment finishes, attach the app to a post:

+1. Visit your subreddit and start a new post.
+2. Choose **Interactive** as the post type.
+3. Select **Reddi Console** from the app list and publish.

+You must be a subreddit moderator to attach the app.

 ## Legal

 This project includes a [Terms of Service](docs/terms.md) and a [Privacy Policy](docs/privacy.md).
 When GitHub Pages is enabled, these documents will be hosted at: